Money Laundering Regulations: your responsibilities

 Complete a policy statement for your business

-A policy statement is a document that includes your anti-money laundering policy and the procedures your business will take to prevent money laundering.
+A policy statement is a document that includes your anti-money laundering policy, controls and the procedures your business will take to prevent money laundering.
 The document provides a framework for how your business will deal with the threat of money laundering.

 You should name relevant individuals and set out their responsibilities.
 Even if your business is small, it’s a useful tool for focusing your mind and those of your employees, if you have them, to make them constantly aware of the risks.